 The NDIS Commission has developed guidance to assist you in developing or improving your incident management systems to meet the requirements for the size and scope of your organisation and the services and supports you deliver.

-You need to be prepared to make your incident records available to the NDIS Commission if required and to any approved quality auditor as part of the auditor’s assessment of your compliance with the NDIS Practice Standards.
+You need to be prepared to make your incident records available to the NDIS Commission if required and to any approved quality auditor as part of the auditor’s assessment of your compliance.

-- sexual misconduct committed against, or in the presence of, a person with disability, including grooming of such a person for sexual activity
+- Sexual misconduct, committed against, or in the presence of, a person with disability, including grooming of the person with disability for sexual activity

-- the use of a restrictive practice in relation to a person with disability that is unauthorised use or not in accordance with a behaviour support plan.
+- Unauthorised use of restrictive practices in relation to a person with disability.

-The NDIS Commission provides guidance to build the capacity of NDIS providers to prevent and respond to incidents.
-However, if a reportable incident raises a serious compliance issue, the NDIS Commission has powers to take action.
+If a reportable incident raises a serious compliance issue, the NDIS Commission has powers to take regulatory action.
 Action might include requiring the provider to undertake specified remedial action, carry out an internal investigation about the incident, or engage an independent expert to investigate and report on the incident.
 The NDIS Commission can also conduct its own investigation and take appropriate enforcement action such as issuing a compliance notice or asking a court to impose a civil penalty.

-How to notify the NDIS Commission of a reportable incident
+How to notify the NDIS Commission of a Reportable Incident from 1 July 2019

 STEP 1.
 Notify the NDIS Commission

-The exception is notifying the NDIS Commission of the use of a restrictive practice that is unauthorised or not in accordance with a behaviour support plan.
-In these instances, the provider must notify the NDIS Commission within 5 business days of being made aware of the incident.
-If the incident has resulted in harm to a participant, however, it must be reported within 24 hours.
+- An exception to this rule is notifying the NDIS Commission of the use of a restrictive practice that is unauthorised or not in accordance with a behavior support plan.
+In these instances, the provider must notify the NDIS Commission within five business days of being made aware of the incident.
+If however, the incident has resulted in harm to a person with disability, it must be reported within 24 hours.

 STEP 3.
 Submit a final report, if required